Jerome F. Keating Ph.D.

 His co-authored book, Island in the Stream, a Quick Case Study of Taiwan's Complex History is now in its 4th edition (2008).
 He wrote a second work, Taiwan the Struggles of a Democracy, which was published in 2006; it has a Chinese translation.
 A third book Taiwan the Search for Identity came out in early 2008 and is in a bi-lingual format.
-A follow up summary book, Taiwan the Struggle Continues is in the works and may be out by the end of 2017.
 In 2011, he completed The Mapping of Taiwan, Desired Economies, Coveted Geographies, New Perspectives on Cartography, Competing Monopolies and the Destiny of Taiwan.
-It has been translated into Chinese; that bilingual version may be out this summer.
+It has been translated into Chinese; that bilingual version came out in 2017.

-In his most recent work, The Paradigms that Guide Our Lives and Drive Our Souls (2016) he goes beyond the local issues of the Asia-Pacific to encompass the broad based paradigms that form our lives in physics, metaphysics and phenomenology.
+In a more philosophic work, The Paradigms that Guide Our Lives and Drive Our Souls (2016) he goes beyond the local issues of the Asia-Pacific to encompass the broad based paradigms that form our lives in physics, metaphysics and phenomenology.
 This work asks the question of the human race, "Where do we want to go, and what Paradigms do we need to get there?"
 He has also written three books on language learning.

 In his writings on Taiwan, Keating is pro-democracy and applies the African proverb, Until lions have their historians, the tales of the hunt shall always glorify the hunter to the history of Taiwan.
 As Taiwan has been buffeted about by the desires, whims and greed of both colonial powers and the hegemonic powers surrounding it, no one has asked the Taiwanese what they want for their country and their lives.
 Keating's numerous articles and writings express this need and trace the blow-by-blow development of Taiwan's democracy and political struggles as it emerged through the years from the one party state of the Chinese Nationalist Party (KMT) into its present vibrant democracy.